 In the second half of the 19th century, south-central Vermont was home to a boom of mining activity.
-At one point, there were over 100 people working as miners in the Bridgewater area, and by some accounts, Vermont was called home to some 40-50 mines.
+At one point, over 100 people were working as miners in the Bridgewater area, and by some accounts, Vermont was called home to some 40-50 mines.

-The Rooks Mine, southeast of Plymouth, was established in 1882 and became the largest gold mining venture in the state.
-The company was formed by Anthony Blum, New York shoe store owner; a government agent named Charles Rooks, Colonel Babcock, a New York City promotor; and an assayer named Henry Fox.
+The Rooks Mine, southeast of Plymouth, was established in 1882 and became the most significant gold mining venture in the state.
+The company was formed by Anthony Blum, a New York shoe store owner; a government agent named Charles Rooks; Colonel Babcock, a New York City promotor; and an assayer named Henry Fox.
 Though Fox had no experience, he had great faith and was made the Superintendent of the mine.
-The company operations were ambitious and the first gold was produced in 1883.
-The company used rollers turned by an engine to crush the roasted ore, and quicksilver and sulfuric acid to extract the gold.
-Ore cars were pulled by horses to bring the ore out of the mountain on railroad tracks.
+The company operations were ambitious, and the first gold was produced in 1883.
+The company used rollers turned by an engine to crush the roasted ore, quicksilver, and sulfuric acid to extract the gold.
+Horses pulled ore cars to bring the ore out of the mountain on railroad tracks.

-As with many of the other mines, stock in the company was aggressively sold and the Rooks Mining Company circulated impressive and convincing reports that noted nuggets found that worth as much as $31.
-The net value of the mine was estimated at $1,535,274 with daily earnings at $2,104.16 or $13.12 per share, a 131% return on capital investment.
-As a result of these reports, stocks changed hands quickly and Boston interests bought heavily.
+As with many other mines, stock in the company was aggressively sold, and the Rooks Mining Company circulated impressive and convincing reports that noted nuggets worth as much as $31.
+The net value of the mine was estimated at $1,535,274, with daily earnings at $2,104.16 or $13.12 per share, a 131% return on capital investment.
+As a result of these reports, stocks changed hands quickly, and Boston interests bought heavily.

 In 1884 the Rooks Mine was top news and was said to have produced $50-ton ore.
 On April 4, 1884, the Boston Evening Journal said: